 The email marketing community is no stranger to Artificial Intelligence.
 From refining personalization strategies to optimizing email timing and frequency, marketers have a lot to thank AI for.
 Of late, however, a specific AI use case has invited a lot of chatter, leaving the community fairly divided in the process- email copywriting.

 On the one hand, there’s tangible excitement about the possibility of churning out massive volumes of content at breakneck speed, while on the other, there’s genuine doubt regarding the nuance of said content.
-As we speak, many brands out there are already using AI-powered models to generate new content ideas for their various platforms.
+As we speak, many brands out there are already using AI-powered models to generate new content ideas for their various platforms, even AI resume writers.
 But, nobody has yet relied on AI to write full-blown content pieces.
 Human intervention is regarded as paramount (for the moment, at least).
 The question is, how far are businesses from making that leap, really?
 To hand over their email copywriting responsibilities, hook, line, and sinker, to AI?

 To answer that, we first need to understand the pros and cons associated with writing email copy.
 Let’s dive in, shall we?